owenbcoding/Timetable-Generator/README.md

 - PHP 7.4 or higher

-- MySQL 5.7 or higher
+- MariaDb 10.4 or higher

-- Nginx with PHP and MySQL installed locally
+- Nginx with PHP and MariaDb installed locally

-- Basic knowledge of PHP and MySQL
+- Basic knowledge of PHP and MariaDb

 - Basic knowledge of HTML, CSS, and JavaScript